From bribes to “diplomatic cover”: what is known about the border guards’ case

 What is the essence of the scheme

-From July to November 2023 alone, according to law enforcement officials, the participants in the scheme received at least €204,000 for the passage of 68 vehicles€3,000 for each vehicle.
+From July to November 2023 alone, according to law enforcement, the scheme’s participants received at least 204,000 euros for the passage of 68 vehicles3,000 euros per vehicle.

-The actions of the suspects are classified under:
+The suspects’ actions are classified under:

 • Part 4 of Article 27 (aiding and abetting a crime),